 Skip to content

-(Listen to the audio below for the stress and intonation)
+(Listen to the audio above for the stress and intonation)

 Meaning and Context